Home » Why Do Rats Have Such A Bad Reputation?

 Aside from health concerns, rats also threaten homes and property.

-Rats inflict serious structural damage to homes, which, in many cases, can lead to catastrophes such as fires and house flooding.
+Rats inflict severe structural damage to homes, often leading to catastrophes such as fires and house flooding.

-Rats mainly damage property using their teeth, and they have open-rooted teeth which grow throughout their lives.
+Rats mainly damage property using their teeth, which are open-rooted and grow throughout their lives.
 Consequently, they must constantly gnaw on objects to trim them down and keep them from growing out of control.

 Rats can also damage property by scratching their claws, but their bite force is superior.
 Ways in which rats cause damage to the property include: